Recent changes (April 2022)

 From outside Andorra:

 - Apostillised/Legalised Police certificates from your country of birth, country of current passport and in some cases the country of your last residency before Andorra.
 Some personal circumstances can be complicated but I can guide you through all of the obtaining and verification of correct stamps both with my database of records and client s documented experiences and with those at Immigration.
 This will be one of the first areas we will need to discuss.
 Please note here that for company formation approval you need these police certificates and then again for Immigration.
 In many cases if there is a delay in the formation process you may NOT able to use the same certificate and you should be prepared to apply for a second set of certificates as and when the time for the residency application approaches.
+Please also note the new and current regulation that requires all police certificates to be clean and that they will not accept any certificate that is not regardless of the severity or the date of the conviction.

 - Apostillised/Legalised proof of civil status.
 This will be a marriage certificate, divorce certificate or a single declaration form as appropriate, again we can secure these documents often very easily.
 There are further restrictions on documents validity which we again will discuss.
 Civil Unions and partnerships now may also be recognised.
 You should note that Immigration does not recognise the status of "partner" nor fiancé (e).